How much should you charge for your T-shirts? Learn pricing tips & strategies in this article.

-It's a tougher question than you might think, and there’s a ton of strategy that comes into play when considering what price point to sell your product.
+It's a more challenging question than you might think, and a ton of strategy comes into play when considering what price point to sell your product.

-Something we've found to be universally true is that people are willing to pay more for a retail quality t-shirt, rather than a shirt that’s ill-fitting and has a rough feel.
+Something we've found to be universally true is that people are willing to pay more for a retail-quality t-shirt than an ill-fitting shirt with a rough feel.
 So paying $1 or $2 more on the front end might enable you to charge $5–10 more at retail, plus you'll create customers who love your product, tell their friends about it and come back for more!
 That's how you build a successful brand.

-How to price t-shirts?
-Research the market
+How do you price t-shirts?
+Research the market.

 A t-shirt pricing calculator